 Short BioHi, I'm a researcher of CNRS (Conseil National de la Recherche Scientifique), working at the LIG laboratory (Laboratoire d'Informatique de Grenoble), in the GETALP group.

-I work currently on neural models for coreference resolution, Spoken Language Understanding from speech, and recently Word Sense Disambiguation.
+I work currently on neural models for coreference resolution, Spoken Language Understanding from speech, and Document-Level Neural Machine Translation.

-I have been a permanent researcher at Lattice laboratory (Langues, Textes, Traitements informatiques, Cognition) in the previous 5 years, working on machine learning for natural language processing and information extraction tasks.
+I have been a permanent researcher at Lattice laboratory (Langues, Textes, Traitements informatiques, Cognition) from october 2013 to december 2018, working on machine learning for natural language processing and information extraction tasks.

 From December 2011 to September 2013 I was a post-doctoral researcher of the TLP (NLP) group at LIMSI-CNRS (Laboratoire d'Informatique pour la Mécanique et les Sciences de l'Ingénieur), where I worked on the application of paraphrases for improving statistical machine translation within the project TRACE and the project Quaero, under the direction of François Yvon and in collaboration with Aurélien Max.

 From Juin 2010 to Novermber 2011, I was a post-doctoral researcher in the TLP group at LIMSI-CNRS, working on extended Named Entity detection within the project Quaero, under the direction of Sophie Rosset.